-Animal rescue groups worked ahead of the Sept.
-27 vote to make sure dogs like Jack got out of Montreal.
+Animal rescue groups worked ahead of the ban to make sure dogs like Jack got out of Montreal.
 Jack is being cared for by a rescue group in Saskatchewan.
 (Photo: One Last Chance/Facebook)

 Montreal's controversial pit bull ban is officially back on.
 The bill had been temporarily suspended in October because it lacked clarity about what types of dogs would fall under the ruling — but it was only a temporary reprieve for groups trying to get dogs out of the province.

 The law had been suspended at the request of the Montreal Society for the Prevention of Cruelty to Animals (SPCA).
 In essence, the ruling passed, but it never went into effect.

 How to define 'pit-bull-type dogs'

 Despite months of protests and fiery debate, city council voted 37-23 in favor of the law on Sept.
 27. The law was proposed by Mayor Denis Coderre, who said the legislation was necessary to protect people from vicious attacks similar to the one that took the life of 55-year-old Christiane Vadnais, who was killed in her yard by a neighbor's dog in June.
 Police believe the dog was a pit bull, according to CBC News, but authorities said they are still waiting for DNA test results.

 "My duty as mayor of Montreal is making sure I am working for all Montrealers," said Coderre.
 "And I am there to make sure they feel safe and that they are safe."

 But the SPCA argued that the law was vague in its definition of pit bull dogs, was discriminatory against dogs that weren't dangerous, and could result in the euthanization of hundreds of healthy and well-mannered dogs.
 Justice Gouin said several aspects of the law were troubling, including the overly broad definition of "pit bull-type dogs."